Jazz Day

 Jazz Day is a unique opportunity for high school jazz bands and their directors to perform for each other and NIU School of Music faculty members.
 Each band performs a 20-minute concert in the Music Building concert hall or recital hall, followed by a 20-minute clinic session conducted by NIU faculty.
 Students also participate in individual instrumental clinics led by NIU faculty and a guest clinician.
 Outstanding soloists will receive scholarships to our Jazz Combo Day!

-View a Sample Jazz Day schedule (XLSX)
+View Jazz Day schedule (XLSX)

 Registration